THE WHITE HOUSE

 White House and USDA to Honor “Champions of Change” for Agriculture

 Kendall is an enrolled member of the Ho-Chunk Nation of Wisconsin and grew up in the tourist destination of Wisconsin Dells.
-She joined First Nations as a Program Officer in May 2014, and became Grants and Program Officer in February 2016.
+She joined First Nations as a Program Officer in May 2014, became Grants and Program Officer in February 2016, and then Lead Grants Officer in 2017.